llewelyn-williams/the-listening-service/README.md

 ### Structure

-The project will make use of ..
+The project will make use of django models, templates and views to structure the database, webpages and logic for the site.
+Information will be presented to the users via linked webpages, information collected via forms, and information stored using django models that can be accessed via the django admin interface.
-Information will be presented across web pages and data collected using forms ..
+All areas that users will need to access will be accessible by initiating a route into a process from the main navigation at the top of the webpage.
+Public information will be via a main navigation bar, while user specific information will be via a separate UserAccount menu.

 ### Skeleton